Skip to main content

 Frequently asked questions about Amvuttra (vutrisiran)

-Amvuttra (vutrisiran) and Onpattro (patisiran) are both medications used to treat polyneuropathy in people with hATTR amyloidosis.
-One main difference between the two medications is how each medication is given.
-Amvuttra (vutrisiran) is injected under the skin once every 3 months, while Onpattro (patisiran) is injected into the veins once every 3 weeks.
-Another main difference is the side effects.
-While both medications can cause low vitamin A levels, Onpattro (patisiran) is more likely to cause upper respiratory infections (i.e., common cold) and infusion-related reactions.
-Talk with your provider to determine which medication is best for you.
+Amvuttra (vutrisiran) and Onpattro (patisiran) are both used to treat nerve damage in people with hATTR, but they differ in how they're given and their side effects.
+Amvuttra (vutrisiran) is injected under the skin once every 3 months, while Onpattro (patisiran) is infused into the veins once every 3 weeks.
+Both medications can cause low vitamin A levels, but Onpattro (patisiran) is more likely to cause infusion-related reactions and upper respiratory infections like the common cold.
+Talk with your healthcare professional if you have questions about comparing the two.

 GoodRxEducationalIcon